rafi-kamal/Vehicle-and-Lane-Line-Detection/README.md

 Lane Line Detection Pipeline
 ----------------------------

- - Correct the distortion introduced by the camera (`camera_cal` folder contains images used to undistorted the image).
+ - Correct the distortion introduced by the camera (`camera_cal` folder contains images used to undistorted the image)
- - Do a perspective transform on the image, so that the image represents the actual (scaled) distance between the lane lines.
+ - Do a perspective transform on the image, so that the image represents the actual (scaled) distance between the lane lines
  - Use color and gradient filtering to identify the portion of the image containing the lane lines
  - Divide the image into different vertical segments and identifying points on the lane lines on left and right sides of these segments
  - Fit a polynomial on left side points and another on right side points to get two continuous lines